Wizard (2005 video game)

-Wizard is a video game created in 1980 for the Atari Video Computer System (later renamed the Atari 2600) by Chris Crawford while working for Atari, Inc. The game was not advertised or released by Atari.
-Wizard uses a 2K ROM, the last Atari 2600 game developed by Atari with less than 4K.
+Wizard is a 1980 maze video game developed by Atari, Inc. for the Atari Video Computer System (later renamed the Atari 2600).
+It was programmed by Chris Crawford using a 2kB cartridge, the last Atari 2600 game developed by Atari with less than 4kB; this led to the game being unreleased due to Atari demanding it to be reworked in 4kB.
 Wizard was eventually released as part of the Atari Flashback 2 package in 2005.